After earning five wins in its inaugural season, the Utah lacrosse team looks to continue growing in year two.

 Our camps and clinics for boys are the destination for lacrosse players to take their skill set and game play to the next level.
 Experience the excitement of our events with our terrific coaching staff!More Information and Registration

-The Lacrosse Network's "Going West” provides an inside look at the Utah lacrosse program as it prepares for the transition to NCAA Division I, becoming the most western team in college lacrosse, and focuses on the coaches and local leaders who have pioneered the way.
+The Lacrosse Network's "Going West" provided an inside look at the Utah lacrosse program as it prepared for the transition to NCAA Division I in 2019.
+The Utes became the most western team in college lacrosse, and the video series focuses on the coaches and local leaders who pioneered the way.

 We're live with Head Coach Brian Holman as Utah Lacrosse transitions to a varsity sport on July 1! #goutesPosted by The University of Utah Athletics on Tuesday, June 19, 2018